A man in a suit is praying.

 • Seek spiritual communities that promote gender equality and diverse expressions of masculinity.

-Engage in Therapy or Support Groups:
+3. Participate in Therapy or Support Groups:

 Religious trauma is complex, and seeking help from a therapist who understands these dynamics can provide a safe space for healing.